anhnguyendepocen/IPSA_USP_EADA_2018/Labs/stata_lab_7.md

 The mean of a binary variable indicates the proportion of "ones" in that variable.
 In other words, it indicates the frequency of the category coded was one.

 One advantage of working with binary variables is that we can treat them, mathematically speaking, in the same way we treat continous variables.
-That's because the expected values (mean, variance, etc) are meaningfull.
+That's because the expected values (mean, variance, etc) are meaningful.

 ## Table with summary statistics - Your turn